On Purely Data-Driven Massive MIMO Detectors

+\item \textbf{Subtraction of $\mathbf{y}$:} The received signal $\mathbf{y}$ is beneficial for guiding the updates of the receive antenna features.
+While $\mathbf{y}$ is used as the initial receive antenna feature, integrating it into subsequent iterations further enhances performance.
+An effective method we have identified is to directly subtract $\mathbf{y}$ from the receive antenna feature $\mathbf{F}_{\mathrm{rx}}$ at each feature dimension.
+Specifically, the input to the receive feature processor is $\mathbf{F}_{\mathrm{rx}} - \mathbf{y} \mathbf{1}^T_d$, where $\mathbf{1}_d$ is an all-ones vector of size $d$. \end{itemize}

+The complete ChannelNet processing procedure is outlined in Algorithm \ref{alg:main}.
+In contrast to most detectors, ChannelNet offers a significant advantage by eliminating the need for noise power as an input, thereby simplifying the detection process and removing the reliance on accurate noise power estimation.

-\textbf{Training Process:} The training process for ChannelNet involves the optimization of a loss function over a training dataset comprising triples of transmit symbols $\mathbf{x}$, channel matrices $\mathbf{H}$, and received data $\mathbf{y}$.
-Formulated as an $M$-class classification task, where $M$ denotes the modulation order, the chosen loss function is the cross-entropy loss:
+\textbf{Training process:} The training process for ChannelNet involves the optimization of a loss function over a training dataset comprising triples of transmit symbols $\mathbf{x}$, channel matrices $\mathbf{H}$, and received data $\mathbf{y}$.
+This task is formulated as an $M$-class classification problem, where $M$ corresponds to the modulation order used in the system.
+To align with the modulation space, the output feature dimension of the transmit feature processor is explicitly set to match the modulation order.
+Specifically, at the final iteration, the transmit feature processor outputs a matrix \( \mathbf{F}^{(L)}_{\mathrm{tx}} \in \mathbb{R}^{K \times M} \), where each row \( \mathbf{f}_i^{\mathrm{tx}} \) contains unnormalized scores (logits) for the \( M \) modulation symbols at antenna \( i \).
+These logits are converted into symbol-wise predicted probabilities \( \hat{p}_{i,j} \), which denotes the probability that antenna \( i \) transmitted the \( j \)-th symbol.
+The model is trained to minimize the cross-entropy loss between the predicted probabilities and the true labels:

-where $\hat{p}_{i, j}$ represents the predicted probability generated by ChannelNet for the $i$-th antenna using the $j$-th symbol in the constellation and the $p_{i, j}$ denotes the groundtruth constructed from the transmit symbols $\mathbf{x}$.